Preliminary Exam is to be able to test......

 Timing of the Preliminary Exam

 Students in the CDB program take the comprehensive exam by the end ofhis/her second year of enrollment in the graduate program.
 To initiate the process, the student submits a one-page abstract and two specific aims on a topic, which can be related to, but not identical, to their thesis research project.
-This is submitted to the Chair of the CDB Curriculum Committee and the CDB Program Director and Education Coordinator.
+This is submitted to the Chair of the CDB Curriculum Committee, CDB Program Director and Education Coordinator.
 This is typically done by the end of the Spring 1 semester of the second year of study.

 An Examination Committee is appointed by the Curriculum Committee, consisting of three faculty members with expertise in the area of the proposal.
 The Examination Committee will be composed of individuals who are standing faculty members in the Graduate School of Biomedical Sciences and part of the Cell and Developmental Biology Program.
 One Committee member will serve as Chair of the Examination Committee.
 The student’s Research Advisor is excluded from the Examination Committee.
 The Committee Chair will prepare a summary of the Preliminary Exam recommendation on behalf of the Committee to be part of the student’s record.